Microck/RPi4toNAS-Guide/README.md

 # DIY Raspberry Pi NAS: Automated Backup & Remote Desktop

-A comprehensive guide and set of scripts for creating a personal, low-cost Network Attached Storage (NAS) with a Raspberry Pi.
-This project automates backups from your PC and remote servers, and provides a persistent remote desktop environment.
+A comprehensive guide and set of scripts for creating a personal, low-cost Network Attached Storage (NAS) device using a Raspberry Pi 4.
+This project automates backups from your PC and remote servers, and provides a persistent, browser-accessible remote Linux desktop.

 This guide is based on the process detailed in the **[accompanying video tutorial](https://www.youtube.com/watch?v=your_video_link_here)**.